giedrebi/BIT_PROJECTS/README.md

 <img src="readme_images/url.JPG" width="300">

 2. Go to the folder where you want clone repository, then open GIT BASH there.
-3. Type `git clone`, then paste the URL you copied earlier and press Enter to create your local clone.:
+3. Type `git clone`, then paste the URL you copied earlier and press Enter to create your local clone:

 `$ git clone https://github.com/giedrebi/BIT_SPRINT_3.git`